riyaadh-abrahams/NIS/README.md

 ## Getting Started

 Run all java applications from the root directory.
 The relative paths in the code are all set up to work when running from the root directory.
-Do not run from withing the src directory.
+Do not run from within the src directory.
 You can compile from the src directory

 ## How to Compile Everything